jesserobertson/pydym/README.md

 You can also load the simulation files directly using h5py if you want.
 Each vector is available as an HDF5 group where each dimension forms a dataset within that group (so to get the x component of velocity you'd get `data['velocity/x']`), while each scalar is available as a dataset directly (so you'd do something like `data['pressure']` for example).
 That's what we're doing above.

 You need to clean up the hdf5 file references once you're done with them however, using `data.close()` or `del data`.
+If you don't do this then your hdf5 file might be left in a strange state and refuse to load later on.
 We provide a 'load' function so you can load the file in a nice `with` environment which does the file handling for you once you exit the `with` context:

 ```python
 with pydym.load('simualtions.hdf5') as data: